vaultaggregator/vaultaggregator/replit.md

 ## Backend Architecture

 The server is built with Express.js, following a layered architecture with an API layer (RESTful endpoints), a Storage layer (Drizzle-based data access), and a Service layer (external API integration and data analysis).
 PostgreSQL with Drizzle ORM is used for data persistence.
 The backend includes a comprehensive multi-source data collection and analysis system, with services for synchronizing pool data and token information.
 It features enhanced API resilience with intelligent rate limiting, exponential backoff, and self-healing mechanisms for error recovery.
 Data is collected via a modular scraper system from real APIs (Morpho, Lido) every 5 minutes and stored in the database.
 An automatic API registration system allows new APIs to be defined in a central config and auto-synced to the database.
+Service configuration is database-backed for persistence.
+PM2 is used for production-grade service management, enabling auto-restart on failure, centralized logging, and resource monitoring.

 ## Data Storage Solutions